QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

-## A tweaked model: workers and entrepreneurs
+## Reinterpreting the model: workers and entrepreneurs

 We can add a parameter and reinterpret variables to get a model of entrepreneurs versus workers.